sparkfun/SparkFun_Portability_Shield/docs/hardware_assembly.md

 icon: fontawesome/solid/screwdriver-wrench
 ---

-The SparkFun Portability Shield has been designed to plug in directly to the

 The Portability Shield has been designed to be usable with any compatible main board.
 Here it has shown plugged into the [RTK Postcard](https://www.sparkfun.com/products/26916).